shailenmishra/teaching/docs/2026-1j-syllabus.md

 ### Extra Writing Help

-[[The Writing Center at Swarthmore]{.underline}](https://www.swarthmore.edu/writing/writing-center) can be a great source for getting additional writing help.
+[The Writing Center at Swarthmore](https://www.swarthmore.edu/writing/writing-center) can be a great source for getting additional writing help.
 This service is free to all students.
 The Writing Center is located at Trotter Hall 120.
 At the Writing Center you can get pre-writing help, feedback on your written draft, and a potential reader for your work.
 I highly encourage you to avail of this service.
-If you need more persuasion on how the writing center can be highly beneficial, then check the essay "[[Why Visit Your Campus Writing Center?]{.underline}](https://drive.google.com/file/d/1rKSAeR9PWQ9mFScrMQcF5T-wnv9R4M_V/view)" by Ben Rafoth.
+If you need more persuasion on how the writing center can be highly beneficial, then check the essay "[Why Visit Your Campus Writing Center?](https://drive.google.com/file/d/1rKSAeR9PWQ9mFScrMQcF5T-wnv9R4M_V/view)" by Ben Rafoth.

 ### Learning Outcomes